duneanalytics/docs/docs/data-tables/spellbook/index.md

 **The spellbook github repo can be found at [Spellbook](https://github.com/duneanalytics/spellbook).**

 **To see a complete list of Spellbook Spell tables, visit the [Spellbook Model Docs](https://spellbook-docs.dune.com/#!/overview).**
-## The Most Powerful Blockchain Abstraction and Aggregation Tables in Web3
+## Abstraction and Aggregation Tables for Blockchain Data

 Spellbook is an open-source [dbt repository](https://docs.getdbt.com/docs/introduction) for creating and maintaining high-level blockchain data tables using SQL and [Jinja templating](https://realpython.com/primer-on-jinja-templating/).